IIIT-Programming-Club/iiit-programming-club.github.io/docs/icpc/hall-of-fame.md

 # IIIT's ICPC run over the years

-## 2020-21 - ???
+## 2020-21 - Holy Trinity

-The coronavirus pandemic has changed a lot of things and as of now the status of Asia-west and WF qualifications are not set in stone.
-The regionals also saw a wide range of teams taking the top spots.
-Team **Holy Trinity** (Gaurav Sultane, Arnav Juneja, Sayantan Jana) has however, secured #4 at the online Amritapuri regional.
-It is too soon to say if they will qualify or not but our hopes and prayers are with them!
+The coronavirus pandemic had changed a lot of things.
+The regionals happened online and saw a wide range of teams taking the top spots.
+And the Asia-west Finals was cancelled.
+Team **Holy Trinity** finished #4 at the online Amritapuri regional, and [qualified for World Finals 2021](https://icpcasia.wp.txstate.edu/2022/02/11/wf-teams-selected-from-asia-west-2020-2021-regionals/).

+**Team**
+- Gaurav Sultane
+- Arnav Juneja
+- Sayantan Jana

 ## 2019-20 - tesla_protocol